 You see, when it comes to investing, I’m not a warm and fuzzy guy.
 I don’t care about the last earnings report nor how many buy recommendations a stock has.
 All I care about is time and price: where the stock [or ETF] has been, at what prices, and where it is going.
 Enter the tools of technical analysis.

 Simply put, I rely on technical analysis to raise the probabilities of making money, while limiting downside risk.
 I’ve always said, give me a good stock, some volatility, and a crayon, and I’ll be livin’ the good life.
 Now, don’t get me wrong, fundamentals do matter, and especially longer term.
 But I can’t tell you how many times over the years I have heard folks just simply say, “buy that stock, earnings are great and it’s a winner.”
 And I think, what, just buy the stock no questions asked, without identifying good entry points and creating an investment plan to average in?
 Silly.
-In short, this means that you may have bought a great company like Apple (AAPL) for just under $400, no questions asked, even though technical analysis called for lower prices when $400 was violated.
+In short, this means that you may have bought a great company like Apple (AAPL) for $395 to $400 (in the example below), no questions asked, even though technical analysis called for lower prices when $400 was violated and couldn’t be retaken.
 That’s like buying a new computer today for $1,800 even though the store is advertising that it will be on sale Friday for $1,500.